BP3/wm-extract-deploy/GitLab.md

 2. Self-Managed: Web Modeler and Zeebe Cluster
 3. docker-compose: Web Modeler and Zeebe Cluster

-The example `gitlab-ci.yml` file in this page is for SaaS, but the exact same structure can be used for Self-Managed and Docker Compose installs, adjusting the environment variables to suit as detailed in [README.md](./README.md#supported-environment-variables).
+The example `gitlab-ci.yml` file in this page is for SaaS, Self-Managed and Docker Compose, but follows the same structure, with adjustments to the environment variables to suit as detailed in [README.md](./README.md#supported-environment-variables).

 ## Variables
 It is best practice is to have many of the environment variables that are required, pre-defined.